DeligenceTechnologies/ChatApp/packages/chatting/README.md

-# Mr-Text : Chatting 1.0
+# ChatApp : Chatting 1.0

-Chatting for Mr-Text.
-To install Chatting layout in your Mr-Text App, Hit the following command :-
+Chatting for ChatApp.
+To install Chatting layout in your ChatApp App, Hit the following command :-

-`meteor add saranshdev:chatting`
+`meteor add deligencetechnologies:chatting`

 and add below router in your app